 First off, you’ll want to wash your figs in cold water and drain.
 Then, cut the stems off and slice in half.
 Place them in a large heavy saucepan and cover with sugar.
 Let them stand overnight.

 On the second day, you thinly slice your lemon and remove seeds.
 Add these slices to the fig pan and cover medium heat until it starts to bubble!
 Be sure to stir often.
 After it begins bubbling, reduce heat to low and simmer for 1 hour.
 It’s worth the wait!

 Remove from the stove and cool.
 Then puree in a blender.
 Add the Grand Marnier and stir until blended.
 Pour the fig jam into sterilized jars with tops.
 I love these cute tulip jam jars!
-Refrigerate until needed.
+Refrigerate until needed, maximum two weeks.